|

 I found raspberry leaf tea marketed online as “a woman’s best friend”.
 If that’s really true (which I think it is) then why don’t more women know about this supposed miracle tea!?
 It’s the only period tea that the sole benefit is described as helping women have better periods.

-Raspberry leaf tea contains tannins and fragarine which help with PMS symptoms like cramping, vomiting, diarrhea, and nausea.
+Raspberry leaf tea is exactly what it sounds like, it’s the leaves from a raspberry plant.
+It’s packed full with different compounds that help us period better, like tannins and fragarine.
+They help with PMS symptoms like cramping, vomiting, diarrhea, and nausea.
 But it also helps balance our hormones (alleviating major PMS mood swing symptoms).

 Unlike hibiscus tea, raspberry leaf tea isn’t dangerous for women trying to get pregnant either.
 In fact, it’s the opposite.
 It’s actually good to drink during your first trimester to deal with morning sickness.
 But even beyond that it can prevent miscarriages, and make labour shorter and easier!

-Don’t think this tea is side effect free just yet.
+Don’t think this tea is side effect free just yet though.
 Studies show that raspberry leaf is an estrogen supplement.
 Which as we know for women, too much estrogen can lead to a different set health problems.
 Best to ask a medical professional before trying this one, and everything in moderation gals!

 raspberry-leaf-tea-teas you should drink and avoid on your period